 Queen Rania Teacher Academy

 QRTA launched its Teacher Education Professional Diploma (TEPD) in 2016.
 TEPD is awarded by the University of Jordan and is accredited by the Ministry of Education.
-The development of this Diploma has been supported by the University College London (UCL) – Institute of Education.
+The Diploma has been developed in collaboration with the University College London (UCL) – Institute of Education.
 Following the five-year success of TEPD, QRTA is proud to launch its online TEPD in addition to the blended Diploma.

 The Diploma equips teachers for the current challenges in education, preparing educators to treat learning environments as more than mere space, but as the birthplaces of innovation, leadership, intellectual curiosity, and civic participation among youth.

-The TEPD is a 24-credit hour, nine-month accredited diploma offered by the Queen Rania Teacher Academy QRTA.
-The Diploma combines theory and an extensive school practicum for teachers of Early Grades (1 – 3) and Later Grades (4 – 12) in various subjects such as Arabic, mathematics and science.
+The TEPD is a 24-credit hour, nine-month accredited diploma.
+The Diploma combines theory and an extensive school practicum for teachers in General Pedagogies of Teaching and Learning and in General Stream or subject-specific stream.
 The program is offered in two modes of delivery, face-to-face blended learning and online learning.
 In order to transfer new skills and knowledge gained, professional practice is planned for within the program as the practicum experience is one of the core pillars of the TEPD which ensures transferring theoretical frameworks into practice to develop teachers’ skills.
 This takes place with support from online learning through an electronic platform which consolidates the teaching and learning of participants.

 Diploma graduates are life-long learners and reflective practitioners who are able to use data-based inquiry to improve the learning of students and move learning to ensure student agency.
 Teachers are well-equipped to effectively help students acquire knowledge and skills necessary for preparing a generation that can contribute to building its community and country.
 The Diploma also prepares participants to make the learning environment more innovative and creative.